Employee engagement webinars

 The Future of Employee Engagement Report 2019 uses the trends from WeThrive survey results and industry experts to provide analysis on what 2019 holds for HR professionals striving for success in their employee engagement strategies.

-Join business psychologist, Piers Bishop, and diversity champion, Simon Fanshawe on Thursday 31st January at 10.30am as they discuss key takeaways from the report and what they mean for your business in 2019.
+Business psychologist, Piers Bishop, diversity champion, Simon Fanshawe and Employee Experience and Culture Director, Hannah Leach discuss key takeaways from the report and what they mean for your business in 2019.

 By listening to this recording you will:

-- Reveal key findings from over 400,000 pieces of survey data, presented in takeaway insights
+- Hear key findings from over 400,000 pieces of survey data, presented in takeaway insights

-- Present predictions for employee engagement in 2019 and actionable strategies to implement as a result
+- Learn predictions for employee engagement in 2019 and actionable strategies to implement as a result

-- Enable you to establish a starting point for diversity in workplace by taking it back to basics and understanding what it is you are actually trying to achieve
+- Establish a starting point for diversity in workplace by taking it back to basics and understanding what it is you are actually trying to achieve

-- Showcase case studies which highlight innovative employee engagement practices and techniques
+- See case studies which highlight innovative employee engagement practices and techniques

 I want to help you, but I don’t know who you are: the case for the non-anonymous survey.